Integrating an intelligent and holistic approach to city planning and transportation management to create more sustainable cities

 Creating a liveable city means taking a holistic approach through public-private partnerships and cross-sector collaboration, enabling smart, urban solutions that not only make cities prosperous but also healthy, safe and attractive places to live in.
 Danish cities, both big and small, have applied unique public-private partnership models for solving many of their challenges related to climate adaptation, energy efficiency, mobility and liveability.

 Danish technology and know-how in the field of urban planning and sustainable transportation are applied not only in Denmark but all over the world.
-We invite you to explore urban planning and sustainable transportation-related solutions in more depth below, find potential partners, catch up on the latest energy news and discover real-life case examples of how technology can help solve your urban planning and sustainable transportation issues.
+We invite you to explore sustainable transportation and urban planning related solutions in more depth below, find potential partners, catch up on the latest energy news and discover real-life case examples of how technology can help solve your mobility issues.